9 Physiotherapy Tips to Prevent Water Sports Injuries

 While some damage is hard to avoid, it's possible to prevent a big number of water sports injuries.
 In 2017, more than 20,000 water sport-related injuries occurred.

-By taking the right approach to preparations and listening to your body can help you stay healthy while doing what you love.
+By taking the right approach to preparations and listening to tay healthy while doing what you love.
 We would like to share our top physiotherapy expert tips for amateur and professional water sportsmen.

 Common Water Sports Injuries